PO goes to Santa Fe

 The “Mountain Sunrise Breakfast” served daily from 6:30am-9:30 am (10:30 on weekends and holidays) is included in your visit.
 Their breakfast servers look forward to helping you lavish yourself with Southwestern scrambled eggs, apple cured bacon, and hash browns.
 If you prefer a more Spartan meal, you may enjoy yogurt, fresh strawberries and melon, granola, or a freshly toasted bagel.
 Either way, you will be well nourished.

-The Thirteenth Child is playing at Santa Fe Opera.
+The Thirteenth Child is playing at Santa Fe Opera at 8:00 PM.
 Optional tickets are available.
+Please let me know if you are interested in pricing.

 Saturday, August 10th